 Online Course Production

 We offer flexible, high-impact course production options designed to meet faculty where they are—whether you’re building a new online course from the ground up, refreshing an existing one, or planning a new program.
-With pathways ranging from full 15-week development cohorts to fast-paced bootcamps and refreshes of existing courses, our team of award-winning instructional designers will guide you every step of the way.
+With pathways ranging from full 15-week development cohorts to fast-paced bootcamps and refreshes of existing courses, our team of award-winning instructional designers and media specialists will guide you every step of the way.

 In all of our development offerings, we do as much for you as we can.
 We understand that you’re busy, and we’re here to partner with you to make the load of online course development as easy as possible.